For Property Owners

 The owner statement shows activity, not answers

-If you still cannot tell whether pricing, channel mix, and guest standards are improving, then you are paying for motion instead of management.
+If you still cannot tell whether pricing, booking channels, and guest standards are improving, then you are paying for motion instead of management.

 What Changes